 - Exam Application - $400

-An architect who does not pass the examination on his or her first attempt may elect to retake the exam during the next testing window for a maximum of five years before resubmitting a Portfolio Package and Exam Application is required.
-Please email us to inquire about the Application for re-xamination.
+An architect who does not pass the examination on his or her first attempt may elect to retake the exam during the next testing window for a maximum of five years before resubmitting an Exam Application and Portfolio Package is required.